No stereotypical symptoms of ulcerative colitis during pregnancy

 Don’t try and remember everything!
 It’s okay to make notes and set alarms.
 Set alarms to hydrate and to eat.
 To feed and change the baby.
 Create a shared family calendar.
 You can also create a schedule for when visitors come to visit so that you can make sure you are not overwhelmed with company or not receiving enough help and rest.
 Organizing will also help you keep track of new IBD symptoms and post-partum symptoms.
 Things will change and you may not notice in the haze of newborn baby life.

-Make mom friends
+Make mom friends in the post-partum period

 After weeks of being in the home feeding, changing and talking babble, you need to get some adult conversation.
 But it can be hard trying to get your childless friends to understand why it’s a Broadway musical number just to get to the shower.
 Finding friends who can relate to parenthood is a relief.
 Finding friends who can relate to parenting with IBD, is even better.
 These friends are not replacements for your current circle, just an expansion.
 When you are in the midst of flares, bottles, and whining, you will need your parental compadres on speed dial!
 Join Facebook IBD Mom groups and pages to reach out to online with quick questions, venting, and sharing.
 Social media can absolutely be your friend.